 - 2 teaspoon vanilla extract

 - 1 ¼ cup light brown sugar - packed

 - 8 ounces coconut sugar

 - 10 ounces chocolate chips - dairy free

 - Mix the two flours, baking soda, baking powder and salt in a large bowl.
 Set aside.

 - Mix the egg replacer and water together and set aside.

-- Add the two sugars to the bowl with the butter and mix at medium speed for about 5 minutes until the mixture is light and almost fluffy.
+- To a large bowl add the softened dairy-free butter and both kinds of sugars.
+Mix at medium speed for about 5 minutes until the mixture is light and fluffy.

-- Add the two mixed egg replacer to the butter mixture and beat at medium speed 2 more minutes.
+- Add the two preprepared egg replacers and the vanilla to the butter mixture and beat at medium speed 2 more minutes.